 As described in the Board Charter, Wesfarmers may nominate one director to the responsible entity Board.
-Tony Howarth was nominated by Wesfarmers Limited and has been a Board member since 2012.
+Tony Howarth, who retired from the Wesfarmers Limited Board on 14 November 2019, remains a director of the responsible entity, but has ceased to be the Wesfarmers nominated director.

 Details of the current directors, including their qualifications and date of appointment are set out in the following table.
-Detailed biographies are provided in the Trust's 2019 annual report and on its website.
+Detailed biographies are provided in the Trust's 2020 annual report and on its website.